awsdocs/amazon-ec2-user-guide/doc_source/ec2-instances-and-amis.md

  **Terminating an instance**

-When an instance is terminated, the instance performs a normal shutdown, then the attached Amazon EBS volumes are deleted unless the volume's `deleteOnTermination` attribute is set to `false`\.
+When an instance is terminated, the instance performs a normal shutdown\.
+The root device volume is deleted by default, but any attached Amazon EBS volumes are preserved by default, determined by each volume's `deleteOnTermination` attribute setting\.
 The instance itself is also deleted, and you can't start the instance again at a later time\.

 To prevent accidental termination, you can disable instance termination\.
 If you do so, ensure that the `disableApiTermination` attribute is set to `true` for the instance\.
 To control the behavior of an instance shutdown, such as `shutdown -h` in Linux or `shutdown` in Windows, set the `instanceInitiatedShutdownBehavior` instance attribute to `stop` or `terminate` as desired\.
 Instances with Amazon EBS volumes for the root device default to `stop`, and instances with instance\-store root devices are always terminated as the result of an instance shutdown\.